PlayStation reveals official Xbox Elite Controller-esque 'DualSense Edge' gamepad

 In any case, this is undoubtedly exciting news for gamers, who haven’t had an official Xbox Elite Controller-esque offering from PlayStation.
 Until now, the only options have been products from like third-party companies like Scuf.

-Update 23/08/2022 at 2:30pm ET — Updated with details from the official PlayStation Blog.
+Update 23/08/2022 at 2:30pm ET: Updated with details from the official PlayStation Blog.